 Susan Coviello: Program Manager

-Beth Buckingham: Clerk (Rockport Art Association & Museum)
+Beth Buckingham Clerk (also affiliated with Rockport Art Association & Museum)

-Ken Riehl: Director (Cape Ann Chamber of Commerce)
+Ken Riehl Director (also affiliated with Cape Ann Chamber of Commerce)

 About Cape Ann

 The four communities that make up Cape Ann Essex, Gloucester, Manchester-by-the-Sea and Rockport — are home to fishermen and artists, merchants and writers, chefs and farmers who live here year-round.

 Founded by pilgrims in 1623 — and named for England’s Queen Anne – the area established villages along the coast, leaving its center a wild woodlands punctuated by granite quarries.
 Every curve of Cape Ann’s rugged coastline offers another scenic beauty: harbors, lighthouses, islands, miles of sandy beaches, quarries, inlets and coves, all so picturesque that artists and moviemakers have flocked here for generations.